-CMTA raises the bar in energy project delivery for KCTCS by taking the approach of delivering the most thorough and far-reaching scopes possible.
-More than twelve buildings received major or complete system replacements in the first phase.
-By favoring full system renovations and complete equipment replacements over trendy energy “widgets”, CMTA is driving energy consumption as low as possible and renewing the life cycle of the building.
-HVAC Improvements range from replacing AHUs and VAV terminal units to entire chiller and boiler plants.
-Additional scope includes lighting renovations to 100% LED, most with 10-year warranties, water efficiency and computer power management strategies.
+CMTA has raised the bar in energy project delivery for KCTCS by delivering the most thorough and far-reaching scopes possible.
+Fifteen buildings have received major or complete system replacements so far.
+By favoring full system renovations and complete equipment replacements over trendy energy “widgets,” CMTA has driven energy consumption as low as possible and renewed the life cycle of KCTCS buildings.
+HVAC improvements have ranged from the replacement of AHUs and VAV terminal units to entire chiller and boiler plant replacements.

-DDC Controls infrastructure was another point of emphasis for KCTCS.
-Legacy control systems with failed components and limited adjustability plagued the college systems and severely hindered energy performance.
+DDC Controls infrastructure has been one point of emphasis.
+Legacy control systems with failed components and limited adjustability plagued various campuses and severely hindered energy performance.
 KCTCS has high expectations for building automation.
-CMTA developed a dedicated implementation plan headed by professional engineers, commissioning experts and controls specialists to directly coordinate with the Owner through all phases of the project; audit through warranty.
-By not relying on a low bidder’s DDC controls contractor to specify and design the controls, CMTA ensured system architecture conformed with Owner’s standards, exceeded the energy savings performance expectation, and was functionally sound.
+CMTA developed a dedicated implementation plan headed by professional engineers, commissioning experts and controls specialists to directly coordinate with KCTCS through all phases of the project, audit through warranty.
+By not relying on a low bidder’s DDC controls contractor to specify and design the controls, CMTA ensured system architecture conformed with KCTCS' standards and exceeded energy savings performance expectations.

 Post-Project Technical Energy Support Services

-At the request of the Owner, CMTA offered an on-going technical support service at the conclusion of the construction phase.
-The service leverages a building data analytics platform (CEMCS) to seek out additional building optimization opportunities and identify building system issues before they become energy or comfort problems to building managers and occupants.
-Over a two-year period, additional energy cost reductions of $272,205 have been achieved over and above the performance guarantees of the original contracts.
+At the request of KCTCS, CMTA has provided ongoing technical support service at the conclusion of the initial projects' construction phases.
+CMTA leverages Kentucky's state building data analytics platform, Commonwealth Energy Management and Control System (CEMCS), to seek out additional building optimization opportunities and identify building system issues before they become energy or comfort problems for building managers and occupants.

-These savings have come in the form of coordinated building schedules with actual class schedules, optimized setpoints and tuned control sequences, repairs to systems outside the original energy project scope, and discovery of utility billing errors.
+These savings have come in the form of coordinated building and class schedules, optimized setpoints and tuned control sequences, repairs to systems outside the original energy project scope, and checks for utility billing errors.
 Savings continue to grow as additional buildings have been added to the program.